 - Online: Submit a question

-- The University Counseling Center remains open.
-Crisis assistance for urgent mental health needs is available anytime, from anywhere, by calling us at 336.758.5273.
-Additional information is posted here.
+- Crisis assistance for urgent mental health needs from the University Counseling Center is available anytime by calling 336.758.5273.
+Additional information here.

 - Centers for Disease Control and Prevention (CDC)